-The Latham Water District awarded the engineering design contract to CHA of Colonie, NY to replace the 8-inch main along Brookhill Drive, Cascade Terrace and Ashford Lane (approximately 3,600 feet).
-The engineer's estimated total project cost for this project was \$1,756,000.
+The Latham Water District awarded the construction contract to Anjo Construction of Colonie, NY to replace the 8-inch main along Brookhill Drive, Cascade Terrace and Ashford Lane (approximately 3,600 feet).
+The contractor's bid price for this project was \$1,047,195.
 The existing 8-inch cast iron main was installed in 1973 and has shown a significant increase in water main breaks.
-Latham Water District is replacing the water main with polywrapped ductile iron pipe to improve reliability and the available fire flow to these areas of the water distribution system.
-The engineering design was completed in the Spring of 2023 and bids were received in May 2023.
-Presuming the Town Board awards the contract, construction will commence in the summer of 2023 and it is anticipated that the project will be completed before the end of the year.
+Latham Water District replaced the water main with polywrapped ductile iron pipe to improve reliability and the available fire flow to these areas of the water distribution system.
+Construction commenced late summer of 2023 and was substantially completed by December of 2023.
+The contractor will return in the Spring of 2024 to finalize restoration.